In the guide

 This guidance is for England, Scotland & Wales

-People working for trading standards are employees of your local council and are qualified in different ways to take on different aspects of law enforcement (due to the different levels of qualification and different job titles used they are referred to generically as trading standards officers - TSOs - in this guide).
+People working for trading standards are employees of your local council and are qualified in different ways to take on different aspects of law enforcement (due to the different levels of qualification and different job titles used they are referred to generically in this guide as trading standards officers, or TSOs).

 Trading standards services enforce the law in a number of subject areas: